 1. Blackwater Falls

-At 57 feet high, Blackwater Falls is the highest waterfall in West Virginia and arguably the state’s most popular.
+At 57 feet high, Blackwater Falls is the tallest waterfall in West Virginia and arguably the state’s most popular.
 The water that cascades down gets its color from the tannic acid of fallen hemlock and red spruce needles, creating an amber tone.

 Directions from Harman’s to Blackwater Falls State Park: